The rank of sparse random matrices: Linear relations: proof of

 as desired. \end{proof}

-\begin{proof}[Proof of \Lem~\ref{Cor_free}] For any $i\in\fF(A)$ the $i$-th standard unit row vector can be written as a linear combination of the rows of $A$.
-Since elementary row operations do not alter the nullity of a matrix, we therefore find
+\begin{proof}[Proof of \Lem~\ref{Cor_free}] \aco{Recall tha $A$ has size $m\times n$.
+By Definition \ref{Def_Alp} a coordinate $i$ is frozen iff the vector $e^{(i)}\in\FF^{1\times n}$ whose $i$-th entry equals one and whose other entries equal zero can be written as a linear combination of the rows of $A$.
+For every $i\in\fF(A)$ we can therefore apply elementary row operations (like in Gaussian elimination) to zero out the entire $i$-column of $B$.
+Since elementary row operations do not alter the nullity of a matrix, we therefore obtain the idenitity

-The assertion thus follows from \Lem~\ref{Lemma_free}. \end{proof}
+The assertion thus follows from \Lem~\ref{Lemma_free}.} \end{proof}